sepstrup/EasyTables/README.md

 ### How do I get set up? ###

-* Extend from EasyTableViewController when working with table views
+* Optional: Extend from EasyTableViewController when working with table views
+* - or implement count and header titels your self
 * Conform to TableCellData for the data to your rows and cast from it in your rendering
 * Use the build in methods to easy update your view